krishnaraj-e/Resource-management-system/README.md

 # Resource-management-system
 A resource management system to see the overview of a block.
+It allows the user to upload the data in the form of a excel sheet CSV (comma seperated values).
+It enters the data in the database and based on the data which is in the database.
+The code fetches the data and displays the value as FREE or OCCUPIED based on the table.
+And it shows about who's oppupied the class and details of it.